mdaffin/disconnected.systems/content/2016-01-24-bare-metal-rust-on-the-teensy-3.1.md

----
-layout: post
++++
-title: Bare Metal Rust on the Teensy 3.1
-description: A bare metal example of blink written in rust for the teensy 3.1
+title = "Bare Metal Rust on the Teensy 3.1" description = "A bare metal example of blink written in rust for the teensy 3.1" slug = "bare-metal-rust-on-the-teensy-3.1" date = "2016-01-24" tags = ["rust", "teensy", "arm"]
-tags: [rust, teensy, arm]
-excerpt_separator: <!--more-->
----
++++

 Now that we have a good understanding of basic bare metal programming using the traditional languages I wanted to look at [rust](https://www.rust-lang.org/).
 In